8 Ways to Get More From Your Garmin Data With Companion Apps

 Even with the introduction of Connect+, the AI features are limited to pre-generated daily summaries.
 You cannot ask follow-up questions.
 You cannot say "Why has my VO2 max been declining for three weeks?" and get an analysis that considers your recent illness, the weather-induced changes in your training, and the stress from your work schedule.

-What this costs you: You are left playing data analyst with your own training, interpreting dozens of metrics without guidance.
+Why it matters: You are left playing data analyst with your own training, interpreting dozens of metrics without guidance.
 Most athletes either ignore the data entirely or draw incorrect conclusions from it.

-What fills the gap: AI coaching platforms like Gneta offer conversational analysis of your actual data.
+Where companion apps help: AI coaching platforms like Gneta offer conversational analysis of your actual data.
 Instead of staring at a chart and wondering what it means, you can ask and get an answer grounded in your training history.
 The broader shift toward AI coaching in endurance sports is specifically a response to this gap.

-3. No Actionable Recovery Advice
+3. Actionable Recovery Advice

 Body battery shows you a number between 0 and 100.
 Training status tells you if your training is "Productive," "Maintaining," or "Unproductive."
 Recovery time gives you a countdown in hours.